MartinStokroos/K8032/README.md

 ## Features of the K8032

 - The K8032 connects as a high speed USB device instead of low speed.
 (Verify your Blue Pill.
 Resistor R10 should be valued 1.5kΩ.
 If R10 is 10kΩ, connect a 1.8kΩ resistor between pin 1 (3.3V) and pin 12 (A12).
-- K8055 LD8 (here D7 out) will not flash after connecting to USB
+- D7 digital output (K8055 - LD8) will not flash after connecting to USB
 - The PWM frequency is 35.15kHz (23.43kHz for the K8055)
 - The green (sometimes red or blue) LED connected to PC13 on the Blue Pill shows the USB connection status and USB activity
 - The K8032 has a serial debug interface for inspecting the incoming HID data packages.